pedrozadotdev/n8n-nodes-gnr-stack/README.md

 # n8n-nodes-gnr-stack

 This is a set of n8n community nodes.
-It may be used in GNR Stack.
+It may be used in GNR(Grist/N8n/Redis) Stack.

 ## HTTP Forward Auth Trigger/Response Node
 It can be used as a HTTP forward auth middleware with reverse proxies like Traefik and Caddy.